brajeshwar/brajeshwar.github.io/_posts/2017/2017-05-06-4-guildelines-thrive-prosper-consultant.md

----
-layout: post
-title: 4 guildelines to thrive and prosper as a consultant
+# 4 guildelines to thrive and prosper as a consultant
----

 As a consultant, you give advice on how to solve problems, you provide recommendations on best practices, and you show people how to use specialized software, equipment, or tools.
 It's a great job but requires hard work to get to the point where people trust your opinion.